rohitsanj/rohitsanj.github.io/_posts/2020-09-15-unit-testing-jupyter-notebooks.md

    assert func(1, 2) == 3
 ```

-That's it!
 We designed the API in such a way that it looks and feels like a normal unit test, except it would be running in the notebook.
+Also, since testbook is only provides the assertion part of the _equation_ (pun intended), you can use testbook with practically any unit testing Python framework.

 ### Features